 - Healing Hands: She tends to the Father after the Son injured him.
 She also revives and cures Ahsoka with her last strength.

 - Heroic Sacrifice: First by taking a dagger to the back to save the Father and again by sacrificing what little power she has left to save Ahsoka.

 - Holy Halo: She visibly glows in both her humanoid and griffin forms.
 Fitting, considering that she's the light side incarnate.
 The glow disappears after her death.

 - Humanoid Abomination: An arguably heroic example; the Daughter is the light side given form and substance, but she usually appears in a humanoid form.

 - In the Back: The Son plunged the Dagger of Mortis into her back.

-- Light Is Good/Light Is Not Good: Zigzagged between the two.
+- Light Is Good / Light Is Not Good: Zigzagged between the two.
 She claims she's selfless by nature, a claim her actions tend to support.
-However, she was perfectly willing to kill Obi-Wan on the orders of the Father.
-Moreover, the Father implied that if the Balance between her and the Son was broken in her favor, it would've been just as catastrophic as the opposite.
+However, she is perfectly willing to kill Obi-Wan on the orders of the Father.
+Moreover, the Father implies that if the Balance between her and the Son is broken in her favor, it will be just as catastrophic as the opposite.

 - Our Griffins Are Different: She can transform into a griffin.

 - Phosphor-Essence: She's so in tune with the light side of the Force that she innately glows.
 In fact, when she dies, one sign is that she stops glowing.